NBKelly/2022_AdventOfCode/README.md

 More visually, we are making the comparison ```[i-3] + [i-] + [i-1] < [i-2] + [i-1] + [i]```.
 It is trivial to see that we can factor this out to ```[i-3] < [i]```.

 ### Day 02: Dive!
+#### Summary
+Follow a set of commands to move the submarine in straight lines.
+For part two, follow a set of commands to move the submarine in diagonal lines.

 #### Part One: Manhattan distance

 Simply keep a tally of ```loc``` and ```depth```.
 This is a simple switch statement on your input.